pastagang/pastagang/paper/readme.md

 Most tools that pastagang calls "theirs" are maintained that way.
 Including this paper!

-In a jam, communication and decision-making happens mostly through the music, less through talking about it.
+In a jam, communication and decision-making happen mostly through the music, less through talking about it.
 Talking is a detour.
 Trust the process.
 The jam is a SUBSTRATE.
-Similarly, in JOP, people don't need to ask before making a change (they still can if they want to have feedback etc).
+Similarly, in JOP, people don't need to ask before making a change (they still can if they want to have feedback etc.).
 The software is not part of a critical infrastructure, so breaking it has no severe consequences.
 Similar to how it happens that someone makes a mistake in a jam, it can happen that the thing breaks.
 It's fine.